Bayesian Matrix Decomposition and Applications: The Bayesian Approach

 \subsection{Occam's Razor and Occam Factor}

-In the context of BIC scores, we associate the complexity of a model with the number of parameters it has so as to prevent overfitting by discouraging overly complex models.
-However, it is easy to come up with a model with numerous parameters that can only represent a narrow variety of data sets; or conversely, to develop a model that can encompass a vast array of data sets using merely a single parameter.
-In this scenario, it is wise to discard models that are too complex or too simple using marginal likelihood:
+In the BIC framework, model complexity is equated with the number of parameters, and overly complex models are penalized to avoid overfitting.
+However, this view can be misleading: a model with many parameters might still be highly constrained and capable of explaining only a narrow range of data, while a model with a single parameter might be flexible enough to fit a wide variety of datasets.
+A more principled approach uses the marginal likelihood (or evidence):

-where we integrate out the parameters $\btheta$ and penalize models with more degrees of freedom, as such models have the capacity to fit a wide range of data sets a priori.
-This property of Bayesian integration is known as \textit{Occam's razor}, which is the principle that states a preference for simpler models for the data over complex ones \citep{mackay1995probable, beal2003variational}.
+which integrates out the parameters $\btheta$.
+This automatically penalizes models with excessive degrees of freedom, as such models spread their predictive probability mass thinly over many possible datasets.
+This built-in trade-off is known as \textit{Bayesian Occam's razor}: given equal fit to the observed data, simpler models are preferred because they concentrate their predictive mass more sharply \citep{mackay1995probable, beal2003variational}.

-The Occam's razor is shown in Figure~\ref{fig:occam_razor}.
-Since the probability of different data sets integrate to one over the marginal likelihood $p(\mathcalX \mid \balpha)$.
-If the the model is overly complex such that it can model a vast variety of data sets, the probability value for each data set can be reduced (the ``too complex" case in the figure with hypothesis \{$\mathcalH_3: \balpha=\balpha_3$\}).
-While the model is too simple, it might not cover the observed data set, rendering a small marginal probability (the ``too simple" case in the figure with hypothesis \{$\mathcalH_1: \balpha=\balpha_1$\}).
+This principle Occam's razor is illustrated in Figure~\ref{fig:occam_razor}.
+Since the marginal likelihood $p(\mathcalX \mid \balpha)$ defines a probability distribution over all possible datasets $\mathcalX$, its total integral equals one.
+If the the model is overly complex such that it can model a vast variety of datasets, the probability value for each data set can be reduced (the ``too complex" case in the figure with hypothesis \{$\mathcalH_3: \balpha=\balpha_3$\}).
+When the model is too simple, it might not cover the observed data set, rendering a small marginal probability (the ``too simple" case in the figure with hypothesis \{$\mathcalH_1: \balpha=\balpha_1$\}).

 In Figure~\ref{fig:occam_razor}, the model hypothesis $\mathcalH_1$ is not compatible with the observed data set $\mathcalX$.
 However, in the case where the data are compatible with both theories $\mathcalH_2$ and $\mathcalH_3$, the simpler model $\mathcalH_2$ will turn out to be more probable than the more complex model $\mathcalH_3$, without us having to express any subjective bias against complex models.
 Our subjective prior should simply assign equal probabilities to the possibilities of simplicity and complexity.
 Therefore, given a data set $\mathcalX$, it is possible to discard both models that are too complex and those that are too simple, based on their marginal likelihood.